crossbario/autobahn-js/doc/reference.rst

 Not all WAMP routers support all transports, so take a look at the documentation for your router.
 (The above configuration with both WebSocket and HTTP long-poll on the same port is something which Crossbar.io allows.)

 .. note:: We recommend that you use encrypted connections (using TLS).
-On the client side in |ab|, do this by setting the schema part of the connection URL to ``wss`` instead of ``ws``.
+On the client side in **Autobahn|JS**, do this by setting the schema part of the connection URL to ``wss`` instead of ``ws``.

 .. note:: When a Web page is served encrypted, then WebSocket connections from the page are also required to be encrypted.
-The WebSocket spec does intentionally not define any error message for this case, so |ab| returns ``unsupported``.
+The WebSocket spec does intentionally not define any error message for this case, so **Autobahn|JS** returns ``unsupported``.

 **Optional** options: